-To back up your records, click on the Account Dropdown > Settings > Export.
+To backup your records, click on the Account Dropdown > Settings > Export.
 There are two formats for export: PDF and .csv.
 There is an option to include records that are shared from other people.
-Click on Export Now under the file format you want.
+Click on Export Now under the file format you want to export.

 The next time you login to Keeper, the Touch Bar will show the Touch ID button.
 Tap the Touch ID button.

 Apply your registered fingerprint on the Touch ID sensor to log in.

 Keeper Desktop on Windows 10 devices is compatible with Windows Hello, a biometrics-based technology that allows users to authentic and log in to their Windows device using biometric facial recognition, fingerprint reader, or pin.

 If Windows Hello is enabled on a user's device, this eliminates the requirement for users to enter their Master Password at the Keeper login screen, further expediting the login process.

 Users can enable "Windows Hello Login" within their Vault's security settings.
 In doing so, at their next login to Keeper, Windows Hello will attempt to authenticate the user's identity.
 Once authenticated, the user will automatically be logged into Keeper.